 1. You regularly transport fragile goods

 Let’s face it: some goods are simply far more likely than others to be damaged during transit, and if you transport these goods regularly then you are likely to benefit from the protection and peace of mind that shipping insurance can provide.
+Understanding what insurance cover entails is crucial, as it protects against damage during transit, including delivery delays, damage, and loss of items.
 If these items are damaged, then you can recoup the costs from your insurance provider rather than the damages costing your business.

 In this sense, insuring a shipment of rubber ducks is far less crucial than insuring a shipment of champagne flutes, since it’s far harder to damage or break a rubber duck.

 The value of the goods that you transport is another key factor in determining whether or not shipping insurance is a good choice.
 The burden on your business that is created by lower cost goods being damaged or lost is far lower in the case of cheaper goods, whereas the transportation of higher value goods can present more of a financial risk.
 To determine whether insurance is a good financial decision, it is often a good idea to weigh the cost of replacing goods out of pocket against the cost of your premiums, along with how likely it is that the items will need to be compensated for.
 Expensive and fragile goods carry a higher risk associated with them, and companies that transport them may have a greater need for insurance.
+Obtaining additional insurance for high-value shipments can provide extra protection and peace of mind during transit.
 Of course, the definition of expensive depends on the size of your business, which is why thorough analysis is needed.

 3. You transport goods at risk of theft